What are the alternatives to flying to France?

 This is a guest blog written by Jacky Fitt.
 Jacky and her husband Tom travelled to Le Moulin by train as paying guests last year – but left very much as friends.
 Jacky shares her experience of travelling by train from the UK to France using Eurostar and the TGV.
 Something we will all need to consider post-Covid 19, as the world of budget airlines looks like it will never be the same again.

 Like many people, we’re looking for ways to live more sustainably and forgoing holiday flights goes a long way to bringing down our carbon footprint.
-A break to visit Nik and Heidi at le Moulin de Pensol from our home in York in the north of England, was on the cards and the plan was the take the train.
-There are far more trains than planes and while planning the trip gave us more choices, it also meant a different mindset.
+A break to visit Nik and Heidi at le Moulin de Pensol from our home in York in the north of England, was on the cards and the plan was the take the train as one of the sustainable alternatives to flying to France.
+There are far more trains than planes and while planning the trip gave us more choices, it also meant adopting a different mindset.

 York to London, London to Paris, Paris to somewhere outside Paris to pick up the TGV to Limoges and back.
 Slick booking websites translated into English to support our French, and self-print tickets meant an evening online sorted the lot.
 Train tickets in Europe are cheaper than the UK and www.seat61.com offers plenty of advice, tips and guides from other travellers on European routes, carriers and stations… our short break was taking on more exciting proportions.
+Indeed, there are the alternatives to flying to France.
 So, what did we learn and would we do it again?

 Driving too gives you so much more flexibility to move at your own pace and explore.
 Having driven down from Calais the year before, stopping off in Burgundy with close friends on the way, we’re now thinking about another route via an overnight ferry and driving from a port like St Malo.
 This would find us wending our way across another beautiful region to arrive in Pensol.